Mental health is an extremely common buzzword in today’s world.

 What causes anxiety disorders?

 As with most medical conditions, there isn’t one sole cause.
-There is a whole host of factors that can trigger it – and sometimes it can develop for what seems like no reason at all.
+There are a whole host of factors that can trigger anxiety – and sometimes it can develop for what seems like no reason at all.

 The common everyday causes include trauma, stress, relationship or family problems and alcohol or drug abuse.
 Health problems such as thyroid problems, biochemical changes (e.g. serotonin) or genetic predispositions can also play a part.

 A lot of these triggers are often beyond a person’s control, making it difficult to stop anxiety in its tracks.
-But, there are a number of work-related causes that you need to watch out for, too – which is hardly surprising as we typically spend 90,000 hours of our lifetime at work (ouch).
+But, there are a number of work-related causes that you need to watch out for, too – which is hardly surprising as we typically spend over 84,000 hours of our lifetime at work (or 3515 days.
+Ouch).

 Now let’s look at some practical steps to supporting an employee who’s suffering with anxiety.

-6 steps to supporting an employee with anxiety
+Anxiety at work: 6 steps to supporting an employee

 Spot the signs